a01287886/Lost-and-Found-Item-Tracker/README.md

 ## Getting Started

-1. Clone or download the repository.
+1. Clone or download the "Lost-and-Found-Item-Tracker" into visual studio code.
 2. Open a terminal in the project folder.
 3. Run the application: